PART 3 – NON-COURT DISPUTE RESOLUTION

 (Paragraph 5.1 of Practice Direction 18A sets out the circumstances in which applications may be made without notice.)

-(i) the prospective applicant is or all of the prospective respondents are subject to a disability or other inability that would prevent attendance at a MIAM unless appropriate facilities can be offered by an authorised mediator;
+(i) the prospective applicant is subject to a disability or other inability that would prevent attendance in person at a MIAM unless appropriate facilities can be offered by an authorised mediator;

-(ii) the prospective applicant has contacted as many authorised family mediators as have an office within fifteen miles of his or home (or three of them if there are three or more), and all have stated that they are unable to provide such facilities; and
+(ii) the prospective applicant has contacted as many authorised family mediators as have an office within fifteen miles of his or home (or five of them if there are five or more), and all have stated that they are unable to provide such facilities; and

-(iii) the names, postal addresses and telephone numbers or e-mail addresses for such authorised family mediators, and the dates of contact, can be provided to the court if requested; or
+(iii) the names, postal addresses and telephone numbers or e-mail addresses for the authorised family mediators contacted by the prospective applicant, and the dates of contact, are provided to the court; or

-(l) the prospective applicant or all of the prospective respondents cannot attend a MIAM because he or she is, or they are, as the case may be –
+(l) the prospective applicant cannot attend a MIAM because the prospective applicant is –

 (ii) subject to conditions of bail that prevent contact with the other person; or